Last Updated on October 25, 2023 by Sorin Petroj

-In this article, we will talk about the 10 best table tennis players who have marked the history of this beautiful sport in the last 30 years.
+This article will talk about the 12 best table tennis players who have marked the history of this beautiful sport in the last 30 years.

 What sets the top 5 apart from the others is that they are the only ones who have completed the table tennis “Grand Slam” until today.
 This happens when a player has to win at least one World Cup, World Championship, and Olympic Games in singles during his career.

 Who is the best table tennis player of all time?

 Jan-Ove Waldner is widely considered the best table tennis player of all time.
 The Swedish star dominated the sport in the 1980s and 1990s, winning multiple world championships and Olympic gold medals.

 While Waldner’s achievements are impressive, he is not the only table tennis legend.

 Ma Long of China is also considered one of the greatest table tennis players of all time.
 Like Waldner, Ma Long has won multiple world championships and Olympic gold medals.
 In addition, Ma Long holds the record for most ITTF World Tour singles titles.

 While there are many great table tennis players, Jan-Ove Waldner and Ma Long stand out as the two best of all time.